-Fortunately, these days many pedigree health issues can be avoided by only buying puppies from health tested parents.
+Fortunately, these days many pedigree health issues can be avoided by only buying a French Bulldog puppy from health tested parents.

 There are some diseases which can sometimes affect French Bulldogs that we can use health screening to avoid.

-They can also suffer from a disease called Von Willebrand’s Disease, which is similar to haemophilia in humans.
+- Frenchie dogs can also suffer from a disease called Von Willebrand’s Disease, which is similar to hemophilia in humans.

 So, several of these health problems can be avoided or reduced by sensible puppy purchasing.

-Unfortunately, other issues are so ingrained into the body structure of the breed that they are almost impossible to avoid if you want that type of dog.
+Unfortunately, other issues are so ingrained into the body structure of the breed that they are impossible to avoid.

 It can lead to a number of issues including back problems, malformed hips and oversized heads relative to their bodies.